peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 ### SecurityToOptimalFraction

-A `double SecurityToOptimalFraction(double security);` function shall take the security level and return the fraction of supply for the optimal output size.
+A `double SecurityToOptimalFraction(double security);` function shall take the security level and return the fraction of supply for the optimal output amount.
 The calculation must be determined from the linear regression model.
 The coefficients for the current network parameters are as follows: